Last updated: May 2026

 The brands winning with customers aren't the ones with the cleverest messaging.
 They're the ones with the cleanest operational data.

-The shift away from traditional DTC marketing started years ago, but it’s accelerating.
+The shift away from legacy DTC marketing started years ago, but it's accelerating.

 Customers are saying it clearly: show me you can keep your word, and I'll come back.